 Filter by Assignment

 By default, analytics selects all assignment types to display within the page .
 Each assignment in the chart displays the appropriate icon for each selected assignment type .
-To view additional assignments within the filtered results, click the graph arrow .
+To view additional assignments within the filtered results, click and drag the scrollbar .

-Note: The Quiz icon represents both classic quizzes and Quizzes.Next question types.
+Note: The Quiz icon represents both classic quizzes and New Quizzes question types.

 To filter by assignment type, remove the checkbox next to the assignment type.
 The chart dynamically updates the results based on the assignment type selected or removed in the filter.